ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

 OpenID Connect (OIDC) is an open identity layer protocol built on top of the OAuth 2.0 framework.
 It provides a secure and scalable identity layer for authentication and authorization.
 It leverages industry-standard encryption algorithms and token-based authentication, enhancing the overall security of the application.

-OIDC brings to the table the concept of an **Identity Provider**, i.e. an external application that provides authentication services to relying applications. ngrok integrates with a variety of them.
+OIDC brings to the table the concept of an **Identity Provider**, i.e. an external application that provides authentication services to relying applications.
+Applications can then benefit from identity provider's features such as social login, multi-factor authentication, and other security-enchanced measures, to expand their options for user authentication.

+ngrok integrates with a variety of them.
 For example, [Auth0](/integrations/auth0/), [Curity](/integrations/curity/), Facebook, [FusionAuth](/integrations/fusionauth/), Google, [JumpCloud](/integrations/jumpcloud/), LinkedIn, [MiniOrange](/integrations/miniorange/), [Okta](/integrations/okta/), [Wallix Trustelem](/integrations/trustelem/), and others.

-Applications can benefit from identity provider's features such as social login, multi-factor authentication, and other security-enchanced measures, to expand their options for user authentication.
+See [ngrok partners](https://ngrok.com/partners).

 By adding OIDC support to your application you also enable the application to participate in the Single Sign-On (SSO) provided by the identity provider: users authenticate once and access multiple applications seamlessly.

 The OIDC widespread adoption and active developer community ensure continued support, updates, and security improvements, providing a standardized, secure, and flexible solution for protecting your application.

 ### Command line configuration